Do you judge a book by its cover? What about its color?

 On the other hand, it displaces different colors associated with the shock effect.
 In this case, the orange symbolizes the passion of the struggle and the demonic beginning of the war.

-Book cover design by MiblArt
+Book cover design by Miblart

 Yellow